All research conducted under A scientific permit issued by the Bahamas department of marine resources

-Our lead scientist, Dr. Tristan Guttridge has 12-years of experience conducting scientific research with sharks in the Bahamas, working as the director of the world famous Bimini Sharklab for 6 years.
-His is well versed in a variety of techniques, from biotelemetry (acoustic and satellite tracking), to catch and release (via longlines and polyball fishing), semi-captive behavioral experiments, SCUBA diving with photo ID and laserphotogrammetry and both baited and non-baited remote underwater video surveillance (RUVs and BRUVs).
+Our lead scientist, Dr. Tristan Guttridge has 14-years of experience conducting scientific research with sharks in the Bahamas, working as the director of the world-renowned Bimini ‘Sharklab’ for 6 years, before moving over to The Silent Hunter Group.
+He is skilled in a variety of techniques, from biotelemetry (acoustic and satellite tracking), to catch and release (via longlines and polyball fishing), semi-captive behavioral experiments, SCUBA diving with photo ID and laser-photogrammetry and both baited and non-baited remote underwater video surveillance (RUVs and BRUVs).
 More recently, he has pioneered a research project investigating the biology and behavior of the elusive and endangered great hammerhead shark.

 Gallagher AJ, Vianna GMS, Papastamatiou YP, Macdonald C, Guttridge TL, Hammerschlag N. 2015.
 Shark diving tourism: biological impacts, conservation benefit, and future research.
 Biological Conservation.
 184: 365-379.